MLH/mlh-policies/prize-terms-and-conditions/contest-terms.md

 The Participant, or team of Participants whose Application is awarded the highest score by the Judge in each Category will each receive the following (prizes may vary by location):

-0. Best Device Privacy Hack (a “Theme” and, taken together with the following categories, “Themes”): one (1) copy of the Watch Dogs 2 Collectors Edition Game.
-Approximate value of the prize: one hundred and ten dollars ($110).
+0. Best IoT Hack using Qualcomm: one (1) Dragonboard 410c device with power source.
+Approximate value of the prize: seventy five dollars ($75).
-0. Best Use of Amazon Web Services: one (1) portable one (1) terabyte hard drive.
-Approximate value of the prize: fifty dollars ($50).
+0. Best Use of Amazon Web Services: one (1) $250 AWS promotional credits if Event is held in the United State or $30 AWS promotional credit in other regions.
-0. Best Use of Domain.com Domain Name: a Domain.com “swag bag.”
-Approximate value of the prize: twenty dollars ($20).
+0. Best Use of Domain.com Domain Name: one (1) Raspberry Pi kit.
+Approximate value of the prize: seventy five dollars ($75).
-0. Best Anti-Harassment Hack (the “Overall Theme”): one (1) “swag bag.”
-Approximate value of the prize: thirty dollars ($30).
-Additional Grand Prize where applicable, as described in the Best Anti-Harassment Hack Terms and Conditions, available at [https://github.com/MLH/mlh-policies/blob/master/prize-terms-and-conditions/anti-harassment-prize-terms.md](https://github.com/MLH/mlh-policies/blob/master/prize-terms-and-conditions/anti-harassment-prize-terms.md).

 The odds of winning depend on the total number of eligible Entries received.
 No cash or other substitution of prizes is permitted, except at the sole option of Sponsor for a prize of equal or greater value.
 Sponsor will not replace any lost or stolen prizes.
 Winners are solely responsible for any and all federal, state, provincial and local taxes, if any, that apply to prizes.